Account for (v.)

 Backlog

-A list of (often prioritized) uncompleted work items (deliverables), or drivers that need to be addressed.
+A list of (often prioritized) uncompleted work items (typically a deliverable, requirement or a driver) that need to be addressed.

 Check-In